-CREATE GLOBAL TEMPORARY table (<col\def> [, <col\def> | <tconstraint> ...])
+CREATE GLOBAL TEMPORARY TABLE table (<col_def> [, <col_def> | <tconstraint> ...])
 [ON COMMIT {PRESERVE | DELETE} ROWS];

-The first argument that you supply CREATE GLOBAL TEMORARY is the temporary table name, which is required and must be unique among all table and procedure names in the database.
+The first argument that you supply CREATE GLOBAL TEMPORARY TABLE is the temporary table name, which is required and must be unique among all table and procedure names in the database.
 You must also supply at least one column definition.

 The ON COMMIT clause describes whether the rows of the temporary table are deleted on each transaction commit or are left in place.
-If the ON COMMIT is not specified than the default behavior is to DELETE ROWS on transaction commit.
+If the ON COMMIT is not specified then the default behavior is to DELETE ROWS on transaction commit.